Human suffering is arguably the most common and difficult problem raised against the goodness of God. Why does God allow us to be hurt and wounded?

 God loves us unconditionally.
 So we can trust that whatever we’re going through, He is with us.
 But recognize this: if you continually question God’s goodness when you experience suffering, it might be because you don’t yet fully believe that God loves you.

-Friend, without that trust as your firm foundation, your faith will always wobble.
+Friends, without this trust as your firm foundation, your faith will always wobble.
 You will waste a lot of time not trusting God.
 And you just might miss out on seeing how He orchestrates your periods of difficulty and suffering to produce good and reflect His power and glory.
+Trust God!